UK visas are assessed and issued by UK Visas and Immigration (UKVI), including visa extensions and switches made from inside the UK.

 - Responding to any clarifications from UKVI and providing you with status updates when available

-You can use a service like Help with my visa! to find a vetted immigration adviser and check out their customer ratings before you commit.
+You can use a service like Help with my visa! to find a vetted immigration advisor and check out their customer ratings before you commit.

 Help with my visa! lets you find an immigration adviser and book at appointment with them online at any time… and on any device, making it even easier to get help preparing your UK visa application.